The official blog of the Lung Institute.

 Although there are some significant benefits to living in cities of high altitude, these conditions can be dangerous for those not properly acclimated to the conditions, particularly for those with chronic lung disease.

-While there is no cure for lung diseases such as COPD, pulmonary fibrosis and emphysema, stem cell therapy can be used to address the progression of the disease itself while promoting healing within the lungs to improve one’s quality of life.
-With every passing year, the benefits of stem cell therapy are felt by a greater number of patients and as stem cell research continues to develop, the answer to addressing lung disease may be here.
+While there is no cure for lung diseases such as COPD, pulmonary fibrosis and emphysema, cellular therapy can be used to address the progression of the disease itself while promoting healing within the lungs to improve one’s quality of life.
+With every passing year, the benefits of cellular therapy are felt by a greater number of patients and as cellular research continues to develop, the answer to addressing lung disease may be here.

 Interested in Elevation and Its Effect on Lung Disease?
 Share your thoughts and comments below.